taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ### Component Selection Method

-- Component selection was performed using the **Subjective Value Method** as seen in Kossiakoff's Sytems Engineering Principles and Practices.
+- Component selection was performed using the **Subjective Value Method**, a systems engineering trade study approach described in *Systems Engineering Principles and Practice* by Kossiakoff et al.
 - Candidate components were evaluated against various different criterion.
 - Each criterion was assigned a **value** from **1–5**:
   - **1** = Poor